 Be it remembered that on this nineteenth day of June A.D.
 1869 personally appeared before me Elias Smith Probate Judge for said County, Sarah Ann Kimball, who was by me sworn in due form of law, and upon her oath Saith, that on the twenty-seventh day of July A.D.
 1842 at the City of Nauvoo, County of Hancock, State of Illinois, She was married or Sealed to Joseph Smith, President of the Church of Jesus Christ of Latterday Saints, by Newel K. Whitney, Presiding Bishop of Said Church, according to the laws of the Same regulating marriage; in the presence of Elizabeth Ann Whitney, her mother.2

 Sarah Ann’s July 27, 1842, marriage to the Prophet was unique in several ways.
-First, her father and mother were the earliest parents to give their explicit permission for their daughter to enter plurality.
+First, her father and mother were the earliest parents to give explicit permission for their daughter to enter plurality.
 They reported receiving their own confirming witness, prompting their approval.
 Helen Mar Kimball Whitney, Sarah’s sister-in-law, recalled:

 Bishop Whitney was not a man that readily accepted of every doctrine, and would question the Prophet very closely upon principles if not made clear to his understanding.
 When Joseph saw that he was doubtful concerning the righteousness of this celestial order he told him to go and enquire of the Lord concerning it, and he should receive a testimony for himself.